ZdanovichAnastasia/CourseWork1/README.md

-# Course project for decision making by the rank method (for example, a poultry farm)
+# Course project on decision-making by the method of full pairwise comparison (for example, a fitness center)
 Users can register in the system and can rate a specific solution suggested by the administrator.
-These assessments help poultry farm make specific decisions.
+These assessments help fitness center make specific decisions.
 ## Technologies
 Language: C++
 <!--comment-->